glav/scan-action-csharp/README.md

 ShiftLeft [Scan](https://slscan.io) is a free open-source security tool for modern DevOps teams.
 With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_!
 The product supports a range of integration options: from scanning every push via a git hook to scanning every build and pull-request in the CI/CD pipelines.

 ## Highlighted Features
+* Note: This is a fork from the [original authors](https://github.com/ShiftLeftSecurity/scan-action) that is changed to use the C# specific container which has additional tooling to support C# projects.

 ### Supported scans